sabrynico21/RecommenderSystem/README.md

 ## 🧪 Running Experiments

 You can run different experiments using the `validation.py` script by passing the appropriate command-line arguments.
+If the `--random` parameter is set to "True", the same nodes/edges used in the original paper will be selected.

-### 📊 Performance Evaluation
+### 📊 Performances

 Run the algorithm and evaluate it using CCR, F1-score, and execution time: